solarcosmic/WordGuessr/README.md

 2. Once Node.js and npm are installed, you'll want to download WordGuessr.
 [Click here](https://github.com/solarcosmic/WordGuessr/archive/refs/heads/main.zip) to download it as a .zip.
 (Cloning the GitHub repository works too).
 3. Using your favourite archive extractor, extract the .zip file you have just downloaded to its folder, for example:
     - Right click on .zip > "Extract to wordguessr\\".
-(7-Zip, WinRAR) Note that there may be another folder (e.g. "WordGuessr-main"), just navigate inside that folder.
+(7-Zip, WinRAR) Note that there may be another folder (e.g. "WordGuessr-main"), just navigate inside that folder for the below instructions.

 ### Windows-specific instructions
 4. In File Explorer, navigate inside that newly created folder, and where it has the navigation path (see below) remove the contents of the text and type `cmd`.